arjenroodselaar/bazel_yosys/README.md

 ## Getting Started

 To get this running, make sure you have Docker installed.
-Run the following to start the container:
+Run the following to create the required image and start the container:

 ```
+docker build --tag xyz/product-dev docker/
-python3 docker/run-devcontainer
+docker/run-devcontainer
 ```

 Then trying running one of the formal tests for the PicoRV32 CPU:

 ```
+cd product
 bazel run //hdl/cpu/picorv32/formal:add
 ```